praths71018/Hotel-Management-System/README.md

 4. **Observer Pattern**:
    - **Used In**: Notification System
    - **Description**: Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
-For example, notifying staff when a room booking is made.
+For example, notifying staff members about new bookings.
    - **Code Example**:
      ```java
      public interface Observer {